6.5mm Creedmoor: Military use

 At the National Defense Industry Association's annual Special Operations Forces Industry Conference (SOFIC), beginning May 20, 2019, FN unveiled a prototype of its Mk 48 Mod 2 machine gun chambered in 6.5 mm Creedmoor to fill a USSOCOM requirement.
-American special operations forces are in the process of acquiring a lightweight belt-fed machine gun offering a better range than existing weapons.
+American special operations forces are in the process of acquiring a lightweight belt-fed machine gun that offers greater range than existing weapons.
 6.5 Creedmoor has since received the designation of XM1200.

 In November 2019, the U.S. Navy ordered 6.5 mm Creedmoor conversion kits to upgrade the M110 Semi-Automatic Sniper System to the M110K1 variant.

-In April 2020 the United States Department of Defense decided to replace the Mk13 .300 Winchester Magnum sniper rifle with a 20 in barrel, semi-automatic AR-10 platform chambered in 6.5 mm Creedmoor and ammunition for engagements from 0 to 1200 yd.
+In April 2020 the United States Department of Defense decided to replace the Mk 13 .300 Winchester Magnum sniper rifle with a 20 in barrel, semi-automatic AR-10 platform chambered in 6.5 mm Creedmoor and ammunition for engagements from 0 to 1200 yd.

 In August 2023, Geissele Automatics announced its design had been selected for USSOCOM's Mid-Range Gas Gun Sniper (MRGG-S) program.
 The objective statement called for a rifle chambered in 6.5 mm Creedmoor with accuracy of 0.5-1.0 MOA at 100 yd and weighing less than 10.5 lb.
-The SOCOM designation for the weapon is the Mk1 Mod0.
+The SOCOM designation for the weapon is the Mk 1 Mod 0.

 The British Royal Marines adopted the L129A2 designated marksman rifle chambered in 6.5 mm Creedmoor with an 18 in barrel, a new Leupold scope, a HuxWrx suppressor, an Envision Technology ballistic calculator, and a Pixels-on-Target thermal sight in 2023.